SioKCronin/website/content/about.md

 +++

-Siobhán is a software engineer and machine learning researcher with a passion for emergent complex network geometry, reinforcement learning, data engineering, and swarm intelligence.
+Siobhán is a software engineer with a passion for machine learning, geometry, data engineering, and swarm intelligence.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools